Constructing elliptic curves over finite fields with prescribed torsion: Introduction

-Alternatively, we can use a point on $X_1(N)/\mathbb{F}_q$ to directly construct $E(b,c)/\mathbb{F}_q$ containing a point of order $N$.
-This applies in any sufficiently large finite field, for all $N>3$ (see \cite{Kubert:Torsion} for $N\le 3$).
-For $N\in \mathcal{T}$ the curve $X_1(N)$ has genus 0 and we simply obtain the Kubert parametrizations, but in general we construct $E(b,c)$ from a point $(x,y)$ on $X_1(N)$ via a birational map that depends on the defining equation we choose for $X_1(N)$.
+Alternatively, we can use an $\Fq$-rational point on $Y_1(N)$, the affine part of $X_1(N)$, to directly construct a curve $E(b,c)/\Fq$ containing a point of order~$N$, for any sufficiently large $q$ prime to $N$.
+For $N\in \mathcal{T}$ the curve $X_1(N)$ has genus 0 and we may use Kubert's parameterizations, but in general, we construct $E(b,c)$ from a point on $Y_1(N)(\Fq)$ via a birational map that depends on our choice of an explicit equation for $Y_1(N)$.